unreal4u/mqtt/README.md

 Please note that for the time being, this is still work in progress!
 A version will be launched when I believe it to be ready for production environments.

+## Capabilities of this package:

+This package is able to:
+- Connect to the broker (SSL not tested yet).
+You can connect with virtually all optional parameters the protocol supports, including Will Message.
+The only exception to the rule is the clean session flag.
+This is not tested and may or may not work as intended.
+- Publish QoS level 0 and 1 messages.
+(Note: level 2 should be working as well, but still fixing some bugs).
+All protocol supported parameters are also supported, such as retained messages and other options.
+- Subscribe on QoS level 0 and 1 topics (Note: level 2 not entirely supported yet, working on that one).
+Connection handling will be done automatically, no need to fiddle with PingRequests and alike.
+- Filters of topics are those used on the protocol itself, which eliminates the likeliness of bugs that may occur from incorrectly parsing such filters.

+This package uses sockets to communicate (a)synchronously with the broker.
+If you don't want this, you are free to create your own client, for which you'll just have to implement an interface.

 # What is MQTT?